amirhosseinazami1373/RAG--based-Question-answering-chatbot-/README.md

-# RAG-based question answering chatbot using Deep Lake, LangChain, and GPT-3.5
+# RAG-based Question Answering Chatbot using Deep Lake, LangChain, and GPT-3.5

-This project implements a **Retrieval-Augmented Generation (RAG)** chatbot that answers user questions by retrieving the most relevant information from a document and generating natural language responses using **GPT-3.5 Turbo**.
+This project implements a **Retrieval-Augmented Generation (RAG)** chatbot that enables interactive communication with user-provided text files using **LLM** and **retrieval-based techniques**.
+The chatbot answers user questions by retrieving the most relevant information from a document and generating natural language responses using **GPT-3.5 Turbo**.

-The system leverages **Deep Lake** as a vector database to store document embeddings, **LangChain** for seamless LLM integration, and **OpenAI’s GPT-3.5 Turbo** for advanced language understanding.
-It follows a robust pipeline to convert documents into vector embeddings and find the most relevant chunks through **cosine similarity** to provide precise and context-aware answers to user queries.
+The system is highly customizable, allowing the LLM to be tailored based on the user’s text files.
+This approach enhances the chatbot’s ability to generate precise, context-aware responses by grounding the LLM in user-provided content.
+The pipeline includes document chunking, vectorizing with embeddings, storing embeddings in a vector database, and querying to generate accurate responses.

 ---